microsoftgraph/microsoft-graph-docs.pt-BR/concepts/extensibility_schema_groups.md

-# <a name="add-custom-data-to-groups-using-schema-extensions-example"></a>Adicionar dados personalizados a grupos usando extensões de esquema (exemplo)
+# <a name="add-custom-data-to-groups-using-schema-extensions"></a>Adicionar dados personalizados a grupos usando as extensões do esquema

 Por meio de um exemplo, vamos demonstrar como usar as *extensões de esquema*.